eboucher21/eboucher21.github.io/index.md

 # CS-499 ePortfolio

 ## Introduction
-Hello, my name is Evan Boucher and I am currently a senior at SNHU.
+Hello, my name is Evan Boucher and I am currently at the end of my senior year at SNHU.
 This page provides an ePortfolio for my work on the CS-499 capstone project where I took a project I had previously created, and made enchancements to it.

 ## Professional Self-Assessment